caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 >>>
 ```

-### Fundamental Higher Order Functions<a id="sec-1-4-6" name="sec-1-4-6"></a>
+### Fundamental Higher Order Functions<a id="sec-1-2-6" name="sec-1-2-6"></a>

+1. Overview

     The functions map, filter and reduce (fold left) are ubiquitous in
     many programming languages and also the most used higher order
     functions.

     They can be stricted evaluated like in Scheme and Javascript or lazy
     evaluated like in Python and Haskell.

-1. Map
+2. Map

+    The function map applies a function to each element of a sequence:
+    list, vector, hash map or dictionary and trees.

     ```
         map :: ( a -> b) -> [a] -> [b]
                     |